Updated: June 03, 2025

 What salary do you need?

-It is true that most UK lenders will lend between 4-4.5 times the combined annual income of all borrowers, but under the right circumstances this can be up to 7 times salary.
-So, in reality it could be more or less than the salary variation quoted above, depending on the lender you use.
+Most UK lenders will indeed lend between 4-4.5 times the combined annual income of all borrowers, but under the right circumstances, this can be up to 6 times salary.
+So, in reality, it could be more or less than the salary variation quoted above, depending on the lender you use.

 Some lenders don’t use income multiples at all and assess applications on a case-by-case basis, whereas others set minimum income requirements for particular lending requirements, such as: